IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 ## Router Behavior {#router}

-A router MAY send RAs containing one PvD option, but MUST NOT include more than one PvD option in each RA.
-The PvD option MUST NOT contain further PvD options.
+A router MAY send RAs containing one PvD Option, but MUST NOT include more than one PvD Option in each RA.
+The PvD Option MUST NOT contain further PvD Options.

 The PvD Option MAY contain zero, one, or more RA options which would otherwise be valid as part of the same RA.
 Such options are processed by PvD-aware hosts, while ignored by others.

+Any RA that contains a PvD Option defines an Explicit PvD, which will be visible and usable by PvD-aware hosts.
+If an RA contains only a PvD Option at its top-level, with all other RA options contained within the PvD Option (with the R-flag set), the Explicit PvD will be visible only to PvD-aware hosts.
+If, on the other hand, an RA contains other options at the top-level, and the PvD Option does not have the R-flag set, the Explicit PvD will be visible to both PvD-aware and legacy hosts.
+Such PvDs are referred to as Legacy-Visible Explicit PvDs.

 In order to provide multiple different PvDs, a router MUST send multiple RAs.
 If more than one Implicit PvD is advertised, the RAs